paracrawl/cirrus-scripts/README.md

                               sentences.gz.
 Generated during step 4.
           tokenised_en.gz.  : Tokenised version of sentences_en.gz.
 Generated
                               in step 5.
-          aligned-[0-9].gz. : Aligned document pairs in the form of $lang-index, en-index, $lang-doc, $en-doc, $lang-translated-doc
+          aligned-[0-9].gz. : Aligned sentence pairs in the form of $lang-index, en-index, $lang-doc, $en-doc, $lang-translated-doc
                               The number refers to the $batch in en/$shard/$batch it is aligned with.